Influences on Faculty Uptake from a Faculty Learning Community: Introduction

-The Fellowship is part of a larger project that involves bringing Three-Dimensional Learning to undergraduate physics classes.
-Other research that has been conducted by this group has focused on assessment~\cite{underwood2018, laverty2018, laverty2016}, instruction~\cite{bain2020}, course transformation~\cite{matz2018}, and principles of Three-Dimensional Learning~\cite{cooper2020crosscutting}.
-The Fellowship provides us with the space to investigate different avenues of research within the same context including research on the program itself.

-There has been a lot of research done to help understand professional development as a resource for faculty learning.
-Research on professional development includes the design of programs~\cite{olmstead2016, olmstead2017, sandoval2014}, program effectiveness~\cite{ebert-may2011, manduca2017,polich2008, addis2013, tinnell2019, henderson2008} , and effects of programs on student outcomes~\cite{elliott2016, sirum2010}.
-Review of the literature also reveals that there is a desire to conduct research about faculty during their participation in programs~\cite{southerland2016, daly2011, henderson2011facilitating}.
-Findings from such research would allow us to explore and improve design of professional development programs on faculty learning.
-Finding ways to help faculty practice new pedagogies would also aid in the efforts to improve student outcomes.
-The Fellowship provides us with the opportunity to investigate faculty participation within the program.

-Our research views faculty as talented educators with good ideas and the appropriate skills to implement them.
-Because we want faculty to carry out their ideas, it is essential to investigate the influences that affect their use.
-Moreover, by identifying influences that affect the ways in which faculty take up ideas from a program we are able to pinpoint features of program design that support faculty in implementing new ideas and practices.
+Moreover, our research views faculty as talented educators with good ideas and the appropriate skills to implement them.
+Because we want faculty to carry out their ideas regarding their material design, it is essential to investigate the influences that affect their design and use.
+In addition, by identifying influences that affect the ways in which faculty take up ideas from a program we are able to pinpoint features of program design that support faculty in implementing new ideas and practices.

-Through the course of this paper, we review the literature pertaining to professional development, faculty learning communities, and faculty uptake in Section~\ref{litrev}.
+Through the course of this paper, we review the literature pertaining to STEM professional development in higher education, faculty learning communities, and faculty uptake in Section~\ref{litrev}.
 In Section~\ref{context}, we explore the structure and design of the STEM Teaching \& Learning Fellowship before arriving at our research questions in Section~\ref{resquest}.
 In Section~\ref{PRA}, we describe how we employed Pedagogical Reasoning and Action~\cite{shulman1987} to investigate influences on the design choices of faculty.
-Using case studies, we examine three faculty members, Ron, Charlie, and Molly (pseudonyms), and look for themes within each case as well as across those cases with a cross-case analysis in Sections~\ref{methods}-\ref{crosscase}.
-We found that the alignment between assessment and instruction and the departmental culture directly influence the ways faculty design and implement classroom and instructional materials as found in Sections~\ref{discussion} \&~\ref{conclusion}.
+Using case studies, we examine three faculty members, Ron, Charlie, and Molly (pseudonyms), and present three themes that were developed using a cross-case analysis.
+Details of the cross-case analysis is outlined in Section~\ref{methods} and the results of the analysis can be found in Section \ref{cases}.
+In Sections~\ref{discussion} \&~\ref{conclusion} we go on to discuss our findings in the context of other research as well as our recommendations for future development of faculty learning communities.